leoda1/VCCL_DOC/docs/features/sm-free-overlap.md

 "
 ```

+We use `--num-layers-per-virtual-pipeline-stage` to ensure 1F1B interleaving, and set `--timing-log-level 0` to avoid excessive cudaDeviceSynchronize-style hard synchronizations.

 #### Parallelism Configuration
 Set training parameters appropriately to ensure PP communication groups span across machines:
 - For server counts that are multiples of 4, set TP=2 and PP=4